opain/Inferred-functional-risk-scoring/README.md

 ##### --twas_results

-The output of [**FUSION.assoc_test.R** ](https://github.com/gusevlab/fusion_twas/blob/master/FUSION.assoc_test.R) or a file containing the following columns FILE, P0, P1, TWAS.Z, TWAS.P.
+The output of [**FUSION.assoc_test.R** ](https://github.com/gusevlab/fusion_twas/blob/master/FUSION.assoc_test.R) or a file containing the following columns: FILE, P0, P1, TWAS.Z, TWAS.P.
 Per chromosome files should be combined into a single file.
 An example is available [here](http://gitlab.psycm.cf.ac.uk/mpmop/gene-expression-risk-scoring/blob/master/ukbiobank-2017-1160-prePRS-fusion.tsv.GW).
 The file can whitespace or comma delimited.
-If the file name ends .gz, the file will be assumed to gzipped.
+If the file name ends .gz, the file will be assumed to be gzipped.

 ##### --target_gene_exp

-A file containing gene expression values for each individual in your target sample.
-The first two columns are should FID and IID, then each column should contain gene expression data.
+A file containing feature predictions in the target sample.
+This is output of the [FeaturePred script](http://gitlab.psycm.cf.ac.uk/mpmop/Predicting-TWAS-features/tree/master).
+The first two columns are FID and IID, then each column contains feature predictions for each individual.
 An example is available [here](http://gitlab.psycm.cf.ac.uk/mpmop/gene-expression-risk-scoring/blob/master/CMC.BRAIN.RNASEQ_GeneX_all_MINI.csv).
 The gene expression column names must match the values in the FILE column in the --twas_results file.
 IFRisk ignores the substring before the last '/' and the '.wgt.RDat' string when matching.
 For example, the column name for the gene expression corresponding to the first value of the [example TWAS results](http://gitlab.psycm.cf.ac.uk/mpmop/gene-expression-risk-scoring/blob/master/ukbiobank-2017-1160-prePRS-fusion.tsv.GW) should be 'CMC.LOC643837'.
-The file must be readable by the fread function in R. The file can whitespace or comma delimited.
+The file can whitespace or comma delimited.
 If the file name ends .gz, the file will be assumed to gzipped.

-### Output files

-##### '-GeRS.csv'

-This comma delimited file will contain the gene expression risk scores in the target sample specified.
-The first two columns are FID and IID, and then each column will contain scores based on the different p-value thresholds specified.

-##### '-NGene_Table.csv'

-This comma delimited file will contain information on the number of genes surpassing the different p-value threshold specified before and after pruning.

-##### '.log'

-This is a log file containing general information on the time taken, any errors, the number of genes at different stages and more.